oxinabox/oxinabox.github.io/_posts/2020-04-13-Julia-Antipatterns.md

       apply_inner(!Matched::Function, ::Any) at In[74]:1

-A workaround to that is to use `Base.Callable` which is a `Union{Type, Function}` so does functions and constructors.
+One might think that instead of `Function` that one could use `Base.Callable` which is a `Union{Type, Function}` so does functions and constructors.
+However, this is just a lesser version of the same antipattern.
-However, this will still miss-out on other callable objects, like `DiffEqBase.ODESolution` and `Flux.Chain`.
+It will still miss-out on other callable objects, like `DiffEqBase.ODESolution` and `Flux.Chain`.
-(As `Base.Callable` is not exported, it is also probably not part of the intended public API of Julia.)
+The correct way to handle the is to not constrain the callable argument.
+Just like for iterators, there is no need to preempt the `MethodError` that will be thrown when you try and call a non-callable object.

 ### Others
 There are a few others I have seen, that don't warrant a fully example.